singnet/covid-simulation/results/README.md

 color and color intensity.
 Negative deltas (less deaths) are plotted in blue while positive deltas (more deaths) are plotted in yellow.

+Mas adoption rate is the same in all scenarios (40%).
+Each scenario below consider a different efficacy for the use of masks to prevent that an infected person contamines a non-infected one.

 ### Mask efficacy: 30%

 ![maskefficacy30](mask_efficacy_30.png 'Mask efficacy: 30%')